alegradi/linux_cheat_sheets/docker/docker.md

 docker images == docker image list
-docker image ls  (to show currently downloaded images) docker rmi "id_or_name"  (to remove a docker image, there cannot be any containers running based on that image)
+docker image ls  (to show currently downloaded images) docker rmi "id_or_name"  (to remove a docker image, there cannot be any containers running based on that image) docker images -a  (to show all images)
+docker image prune  (to remove dangling images)

 ## Container management
 docker stop "id_or_name"  (to stop an instance)